Top 10 Most Beautiful Fairy Tale Castles in Europe

 The first records about the fort date back to 973 AD, and the latest renovations are from the 19th century.
 During this period, the castle often changed its owners, who repurposed defense walls, making them prettier.

 The castle's location is quite charming, as it's on the island in the Burgsee, connected with the Schwerin city center with a lovely bridge.
 The lake and surrounding gardens give Schwerin Castle a fairy tale look.
-Today, the main Palace is a seat of the parliament and a tourist attraction with a museum.
+Today, the main palace is a seat of parliament and a tourist attraction with a museum.

 8. The Castle in Love with the Wind, Bulgaria